 Cezary’s first film score was for Lilian’s Story (1996), directed by fellow Pole Jerzy Domaradzki and staring Toni Collette.
 This was followed by Bootmen (2000) and La Spagnola (2001), for which he collected Best Original Music awards from the Australian Film Institute.
-His other early works include The Sound OF One Hand Clapping (1998), The Wog Boy (2000) and Black & White (2002),
+His other early works include Black & White (2002), The Brush Off (2004), The Book of Revelation and Blessed.

-Cezary’s has also composed music for a number of adverts,including Sydney 2000 Olympics, Australian Football Finals, Melbourne 2006 Commonwealth Games, Carlton Draught Big Ad campaign and the VB Bottle Symphony which became a worldwide hit.
+Cezary has also composed music for a number of adverts,including Sydney 2000 Olympics, Australian Football Finals, Melbourne 2006 Commonwealth Games, Carlton Draught Big Ad campaign and the VB Bottle Symphony which became a worldwide hit.

-In 2008 and 2011 Cezary was the Musical Director of APRA/AGSC Screen Music Awards.
+In 2008 1nd 2011 Cezary was the Musical Director of APRA/AGSC Screen Music Awards.

 Cezary is the Recipient of the Centenary Medal 2003 "For Service to Australian Society and Australian Film Production" and Film Circle of Australia (FCCA) 2010 Award "in recognition of contribution to Australian Cinema".